Ansonhkg/awseb-laradock/README.md

 - Type `php artisan serve` in your root directory

 ## How it works?
-First, we setup `.env.production` configuration file for the server.
+- First, we setup `.env.production` configuration file for the server.
 This file won't be executed as Laravel will only read from `.env` file.
-We rename `.env.production` to `.env` on the server using the script `99delayed_job.config` in the `.ebextensions` during the **Post-build** stage.
+- When the app is built, we are in the post-build stage.
+We then run a script `.ebextensions -> 99delayed_job.config` to rename `.env.production` to `.env` on the server.

 ## Install Laradock
 Clone Laradock inside your PHP project